-Program Goals BSW Competencies Field Learning Activities/Practice Tasks Method of Evaluation How practice behavior will be measured by BSW Field Instructor Semester Evaluation Section- Practice Behavior Outcomes (How well were tasks performed?)
+92 Program Goals BSW Competencies Field Learning Activities/Practice Tasks Method of Evaluation How practice behavior will be measured by BSW Field Instructor Semester Evaluation Section- Practice Behavior Outcomes (How well were tasks performed?)
 (1.)
-Ethical and 1.
-The BSW 1a The BSW Student

-Professional Student will makes ethical decisions by

-Behavior demonstrate applying the standards of the

-ethical and NASW Code of Ethics, relevant

-professional laws and regulations, models for

-behavior ethical decision-making, ethical

-conduct in research, and additional code of ethics as appropriate to the

-code of ethics as appropriate to the context.

-1b.
-The BSW Student

-accurately uses reflection and self-

-regulation to manage personal

-values and maintain

-professionalism in practice

-situations.

-1c The BSW Student

-attends to professional demeanor

-in behavior, appearance, and in

-oral, written, and electronic

-communication.

-1d The BSW Student

-demonstrates the ability to use

-technology ethically and

-appropriately to facilitate practice

-outcomes.

-1e The BSW Student uses

-supervision and consultation to guide professional judgment and

-behavior

-(2.)
-DIVERSITY 2.
-The BSW 2a.
-The BSW Student

-AND DIFFERENCE Student will demonstrates the ability to

-IN PRACTICE effectively apply and communicate

-INFRACTICE engage diversity and an understanding of the importance

-difference in of diversity and difference in

-shaping life experiences in practice

-practice at the micro, mezzo, and macro

-levels.
+Ethical and Professional Behavior 1.
+The BSW Student will demonstrate ethical and professional behavior 1a The BSW Student makes ethical decisions by applying the standards of the NASW Code of Ethics, relevant laws and regulations, models for ethical decision-making, ethical conduct in research, and additional code of ethics as appropriate to the context.
+1b The BSW Student accurately uses reflection and self- regulation to manage personal values and maintain professionalism in practice situations.
+1c The BSW Student attends to professional demeanor in behavior, appearance, and in oral, written, and electronic communication.
+1d The BSW Student demonstrates the ability to use technology ethically and appropriately to facilitate practice outcomes.
+1e.
+The BSW Student uses supervision and consultation to guide professional judgment and behavior (2.)
+DIVERSITY AND DIFFERENCE IN PRACTICE 2.
+The BSW Student will engage diversity and difference in practice 2a The BSW Student demonstrates the ability to effectively apply and communicate an understanding of the importance of diversity and difference in shaping life experiences in practice at the micro, mezzo, and macro levels.
+2b The BSW Student demonstrates the ability to present his or herself as a learner and

-94 2b The BSW Student demonstrates the ability to present his or herself as a learner and engage clients and constituents as experts of their own experiences.
+93 engage clients and constituents as experts of their own experiences.
 2c The BSW Student effectively apply self-awareness and self-regulation to manage the influence of personal biases and values in working with diverse clients and constituencies.
 Program Goals BSW Practice Behaviors Field Learning Activities/Practice Tasks Method of Evaluation How practice behavior will be measured by BSW Field Instructor Semester Evaluation Section- Practice Behavior Indicators' Outcomes (How well were tasks performed?)
 (3.)
 HUMAN RIGHTS AND SOCIAL, ECONOMIC, AND ENVIRONMENTAL JUSTICE 3.
-The BSW Student will advance human rights and social and economic justice.
-3a The BSW Student effectively applies an understanding of social, economic, and environmental justice to advocate for human rights at the individual and system levels.
+The BSW Student will advance human rights and social and economic 3a The BSW Student effectively applies an understanding of social, economic, and environmental justice to advocate for human rights at the individual and system levels. justice.
 3b The BSW Student engages in practice that advances social, economic, and environmental justice.
 (4.)
-PRACTICE- INFORMED RESEARCH AND RESEARCH- INFORMED PRACTICE 4.
-The BSW Student will engage in research- informed practice and practice- informed research.
-4a The BSW Student uses practice experience and theory to inform scientific inquiry and research.
+PRACTICE- INFORMED RESEARCH AND RESEARCH- DIEODMED 4.
+The BSW Student will engage in research- 4a The BSW Student uses practice experience and theory to inform scientific inquiry and research.
+INFORMED PRACTICE informed practice and practice- informed research.
 4b The BSW Student applies critical thinking to engage in analysis of quantitative and qualitative research methods and research findings.
 4c The BSW Student translates research evidence to inform and improve practice, policy, and service delivery.
+5a The BSW Student identifies social policy at the local,